juev/awesome-stars/README.md

 - [str4d/age-plugin-yubikey](https://github.com/str4d/age-plugin-yubikey) – YubiKey plugin for age
 - [str4d/rage](https://github.com/str4d/rage) – A simple, secure and modern file encryption tool (and Rust library) with small explicit keys, no config options, and UNIX-style composability.
 - [tonarino/innernet](https://github.com/tonarino/innernet) – A private network system that uses WireGuard under the hood.
-- [tursodatabase/limbo](https://github.com/tursodatabase/limbo) – Limbo is a work-in-progress, in-process OLTP database management system, compatible with SQLite.
+- [tursodatabase/limbo](https://github.com/tursodatabase/limbo) – Limbo is a project to build the modern evolution of SQLite.
 - [typst/typst](https://github.com/typst/typst) – A new markup-based typesetting system that is powerful and easy to learn.
 - [vinhjaxt/rust-DPI-http-proxy](https://github.com/vinhjaxt/rust-DPI-http-proxy) – HTTP proxy bypasses ISP DPI censorship - a rust version
-- [wez/wezterm](https://github.com/wez/wezterm) – A GPU-accelerated cross-platform terminal emulator and multiplexer written by @wez and implemented in Rust
+- [wezterm/wezterm](https://github.com/wezterm/wezterm) – A GPU-accelerated cross-platform terminal emulator and multiplexer written by @wez and implemented in Rust
 - [xen0n/autojump-rs](https://github.com/xen0n/autojump-rs) – A fast drop-in replacement of autojump written in Rust
 - [zed-industries/zed](https://github.com/zed-industries/zed) – Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
 - [zurawiki/gptcommit](https://github.com/zurawiki/gptcommit) – A git prepare-commit-msg hook for authoring commit messages with GPT-3.